-Trainees, please note, you are welcome to join us at any time during your training or thereafter, but only those who have completed their Intermediate training and can confirm their placement on an Advanced training may be included on the UK SE Practitioner Directory AND vote on constitutional matters.
+Trainees are invited and given free membership whilst in years 1 & 2, as a welcome to our Association.
+Only those who have completed their Intermediate training and can confirm their placement in Advanced training may pay the fee and be included on the UK SE® Practitioner Directory AND vote on constitutional matters.

-Knowledge of trauma’s patterns can both help transform traumatic reactions as well as potentially prevent symptoms developing after an overwhelming event.
-Practising SE® can be a significant support not just in your own life but in those around you.
+Knowledge of trauma patterns can both help transform traumatic reactions as well as potentially prevent symptoms from developing after an overwhelming event.
+Practising SE® can be significant support not just in your own life but in those around you.

 In the Somatic Experiencing approach, your experiences belong to five core components of a therapeutic framework called SIBAM:-

-Meaning e.g. beliefs, judgments, thoughts, analysis, often expressed through words
+- Meaning, e.g. beliefs, judgments, thoughts and analysis often expressed through words

-Using SE your SEP will guide you to gently separate the over-connected elements of SIBAM or bring the disconnected elements together, promoting new connections so that all the parts of your experience and you can come back together again.
-Dr Levine believes that far from being a life sentence, trauma can be a catalyst for real transformation.
+Using SE®, your SEP will guide you to gently separate the over-connected elements of SIBAM or bring the disconnected elements together, promoting new connections so that all the parts of your experience and you can come back together again.
+Dr Levine believes that trauma can be a catalyst for real transformation far from being a life sentence.

-SE® doesn’t focus on talking about or reliving trauma, or have to involve touch, rather it listens to and uses the ‘voice’ of the body referred to as the felt sense and manifesting in SIBAM elements.
+SE® doesn’t focus on talking about or reliving the trauma; rather, it listens to and uses the ‘voice’ of the body, referred to as the felt sense and manifesting in SIBAM elements.

 Examples of this ‘voice’ would be physical sensations such as warmth, tingling, and contraction.
 Paying attention to these sensations moment-to-moment supports the powerful self-healing mechanisms we are born with to do their miraculous work.
 Trapped stress energy can be safely discharged, helping to restore equilibrium to the nervous system.

-By working slowly, step by step, in this way, the distressing cycle of symptom escalation can potentially be reversed, and a you can gain a steady confidence in your ability to work with the trauma in a safe, conscious and life-affirming way.
+By working slowly, step by step, in this way, the distressing cycle of symptom escalation can potentially be reversed, and you can gain steady confidence in your ability to work with the trauma in a safe, conscious, and life-affirming way.

 The key reason for working with SE® need not be an obvious traumatic event but the presence of a symptom or symptoms.
 Trauma is not in the event but in the individual’s physiological reaction to it.
 A fairground ride, for example, might be fun for one person but terrifying for another.

-You will also be able to see their specialisms so this may help you in your selection.
+You will also be able to see their specialisms, which may help your selection.
 If the practitioner has a website, you will also be able to click to visit the site and find out more about them that way.
 It may also be helpful to contact each of your shortlisted practitioners by telephone or email to ask any questions that you may have and discuss your needs.
-Alternatively, contact us.

 This is intended as a general guide.
-Each SEP works in their own way to meet a client’s individual needs.
+Each SEP works in its own way to meet a client’s individual needs.

-The aim of the SE Practitioner is to act as an impartial, non-judgmental and compassionate support to help you feel safe, and facilitate the release of trauma through your body.
+The aim of the SE® Practitioner is to act as impartial, non-judgmental and compassionate support to help you feel safe and facilitate the release of trauma through your body.

 Typically, you will sit comfortably opposite your therapist, given time to settle, and then asked what issue you’d like to work with.